[Apologies for the missed day. I’m feeling a bit better now!

 Viv shoved some painkillers into the backpack as well, and a bottle of water in next to it.
 That done, she limped back to Thys’s apartment.
 She felt… calm.
 Not ready, perhaps, because she wasn’t sure she’d ever feel ready, but as if she’d done everything she could for now.

-Varsha was inside Thys’s apartment when Viv got back, wearing a sweater that proclaimed her a Hufflepuff, and gave Viv a wave.
+Varsha was inside Thys’s apartment when Viv got back, wearing a She-Ra sweater, and gave Viv a wave.
 “Hi,” she said.
 “I don’t know how much good I will be, but I don’t sssee any harm in accompanying you to play sssniffer.”

 Viv gave her a helpless smile.
 “I promise we appreciate it,” she said, and turned to Thys, who was now wearing white jeans and a brown, flowing blouse, open nearly to their sternum.
 “Wait, should I change my outfit too?”